andrewtatomyr/mantra/README.md

 # mantra-updated keenethics test assignment
-Rewrited a Metero+React app for using with Mantra
+Rewrited a Meteor+React app for using with Mantra